The Blue Bird (part one)

 Keep vehicles off streets.

-Since it was just an announcement, the truck moving at a footpace, flagging arms ignored, the message repeated, the windows too dark to see what sort of official was telling them this, Gitana wondered, “Do they mean three days from today…or…”
+Since it was just an announcement, the truck moving at a footpace, flagging arms ignored; since the windows were too dark to see what sort of official was telling them this, Gitana wondered: “Do they mean three days from today…or…”

 She spoke aloud, knowing neither man flanking her.
 One said, “Probably seven days from next week.”

 “I have a crank radio for emergencies,” he told her.
 “Kind of eerie, if that’s the word, what’s coming over it.
-Like someone left a line open in an empty room…and something crazy’s going on just outside, but you can’t quite hear…just bloop, bloop, wah, wah…and a lot of static.
-I try to keep it going in case the news ever comes on…here,” he said, “do you want to come inside for a minute?
+Like someone left a line open in an empty room…and something crazy’s going on just outside, but you can’t quite hear… Bloop, bloop, wah, wah.
+A lot of static.
+I keep it going in case the news ever comes on… Here,” he said, “you wanna come inside for a minute?
 I’ll show you.”